-Narrative
+2. Narrative

-CCHRA is the lead agency for the preparation of the Five-Year Strategic Plan and administration of the CDBG and HOME programs for the County.
+Cumberland County Housing and Redevelopment Authorities (CCHRA) is the lead agency for the preparation of the Five-Year Strategic Plan and administration of the CDBG and HOME programs for the County.
 Funding requests typically open in June, with applications due at the end of August.
 Final action is generally provided by the Commissioners in late October/early November before the document is submitted to HUD on November 15th.

-Consolidated Plan Public Contact Information
+3. Consolidated Plan Public Contact Information

-Cumberland County Housing and Redevelopment Authorities

-Community Development Division

-114 North Hanover Street, Carlisle, PA 17013
+Cumberland County Housing and Redevelopment Authorities 114 North Hanover Street, Carlisle, PA 17013 Contact: Mary Kuna, Executive Director Phone: (717) 249-0789, ext.
+118 Email: mkuna@cchra.com Web site: www.cchra.com

-Contact: Chris Rafferty, Community Development Director

-Phone: (717) 249-0789, ext.
-130

-Email: crafferty@cchra.com

-Website: http://www.cchra.com

-PR-10 Consultation - 91.100, 91.110, 91.200(b), 91.300(b), 91.215(I) and 91.315(I)
+PR-10 Consultation - 91.100, 91.200(b), 91.215(l)